 Behind on payments?

-If you’ve fallen behind on your BC Hydro bills, the best bet is to start by giving our customer team a call to discuss your situation.
-There are a number of options available to make things easier.
+If you've fallen behind on your BC Hydro bills, there are a number of payment plan options available to make things easier.

 Experiencing a temporary financial crisis?
 Apply for help with the Customer Crisis Fund.

 Payment plan options

 - Catch-up payment plans: If you can't pay the total amount owing, we can typically offer catch-up payment plans or flexible payment arrangements so that you can pay the overdue amount over time in a series of payments.
 Your bill will show the status of your catch-up payments and your regular billing amount, so that you'll know how much is due in your payment plan.
 Log in to MyHydro to set up a catch-up payment plan online, or request a plan by calling us at 1 800 BCHYDRO (1 800 224 9376).

 - Auto-pay automatic withdrawals: You can set up pre-authorized automatic withdrawals from your bank account or schedule payments through MyHydro to ensure you don't fall behind on BC Hydro bills or your catch-up payment plan.
 Learn more about pre-authorized payments.